 Risks of Hormone Replacement Therapy

-- Tend to your overall health.
+- tending to your overall health by eating well

-- Ask your doctor for dietary recommendations.
+- asking your doctor for dietary recommendations

 - making sure you’re getting sufficient amounts of vitamins and minerals